intissarMez/wakanda-studio/hello-world-mobile.md

-## Display the list of your top 3 superheros in your App via AngularJS
+## Display the list of your top 3 superheroes in your web app via AngularJS

-Wakanda's client connector provides a full integration of the backend to the frontend.
+Wakanda's client connector Angular-Wakanda provides a full integration of the backend to the frontend.
 Let's see how you can display your backend data directly and easily to your frontend.

-1 - Acess the controller
+1 - Access the AngularJS module's controller

 As you can see in `web/index.html`, our blank template application is contained in an AngularJS module called "Starter".